-Opencode Go vs MiniMax: Which $10 AI Coding Plan is Better?
+Opencode Go vs MiniMax Token Plan: $10 vs $20 — Which AI Coding Plan Is Better?

 I kept hitting the same wall.
-My AI coding assistant subscription was eating into my budget, and the $20/month options felt excessive for my side projects.
-So I started hunting for cheaper alternatives and landed on two $10/month contenders: Opencode Go and MiniMax Token Plan.
+My AI coding assistant subscription was eating into my budget, so I went hunting for cheaper alternatives.
+That’s how I ended up comparing two very different plans: Opencode Go — $5 for the first month, then $10/month — and MiniMax’s Token Plan, which now starts at $20/month.

 The Confusion at First Glance